lekrsu/shfw-walkthrough/README.md

    - Enable field weakening for sport mode.
    - Configure as follows: 20 km/h, 0A, 1700.

-3. Max speed on this could be 45 km/h.

 #### [Xiaomi Pro 2](#xiaomi-pro-2)

 For Xiaomi Pro 2, use the following configurations: